 Ingenuity is channeling the spirits of the Kokoon Arts Club with its first annual Bal Ingenieux.
 This one night only event takes the audience through an amazing journey of food, drink, performances, and interactive installations.

-The event itself never mentions the Halcyon kiddies and is, obviously, the Kokoon Arts Club.
-Were they so stupid as to think that no one would check this?
+The event itself never mentions the Halcyon kiddies and is, obviously, the Kokoon Arts Club who simply rented the venue for their event: nothing more, nothing less.
+Were those at Halcyon so stupid as to think that no one would check this?
 Apparently so.
 It's not unlike all of the rest of their 'shuck and jive' however.
 Constant obfuscation.

 Oh, and we've seen past due tax bills so reality is creeping closer and this farce may soon strip them all bare!